Roller Coaster Deaths Per Year Worldwide!

 Roller Coaster Injuries Statistics

-1. Soft-Tissue Injuries typically include damage to muscles, ligaments, and tendons.
+1. Soft-tissue injuries typically include damage to muscles, ligaments, and tendons.
 During the study, 29% of all injuries reported were categorized as soft-tissue injuries.
 This indicates that these are significant sources of roller coaster-related harm.

 2. Head and Neck Injuries: These injuries, involving trauma to the head, neck, or both, made up 28% of all injuries.
 This is roughly equivalent to the percentage of soft-tissue injuries, indicating a similar level of risk.